Minister of Environment

 MLA for Regina Wascana Plains

-Christine was first elected to the legislature as the MLA for Regina Wascana Plains in the 2007 provincial election and was re-elected in 2011.
+Christine was first elected MLA for Regina Wascana Plains in the November 2007 provincial election.
+She was re-elected in 2011, 2016 and 2020.

 Christine has served Saskatchewan in various roles including Minister of Corrections, Policing and Public Safety, Minister of Government Services, Minister responsible for Saskatchewan Liquor and Gaming Authority, Minister of Tourism, Parks, Culture and Sport, and Minister responsible for the Provincial Capital Commission.

 For the past several years, along with fellow MLA Laura Ross, Christine has been hosting about 200 mentors and girls at an annual self-esteem and leadership event.
 Christine lives by the philosophy that “strong girls grow up to be strong women and strong women build strong communities.”

 Christine is married to Gary Massier and is the proud mother of Regan and Cameron.